end-of-term/eotarchive/partners.md

 software as well as archived web pages.
 IA participates in the NDIIPP program and is a founding member of the National Digital Stewardship Alliance.

-### Library Innovation Lab (LiL) at Harvard Law School
+### Library Innovation Lab (LIL) at Harvard Law School

 The [Library Innovation Lab][LiL] is a department of the Harvard Law School Library.
 The lab is home to projects such as [Perma.cc][perma], a tool for creating reliable web citations used by courts and law journals; [H2O Open Casebook][h2o], a platform for professors to create free, remixable textbooks; and the [Caselaw Access Project][case], a complete machine-readable archive of American caselaw digitized from the library’s collection.
-LiL is growing knowledge and community by bringing library principles to technological frontiers.
+LIL is growing knowledge and community by bringing library principles to technological frontiers.

 ### Stanford University Libraries (SUL)